Kawin101/kawin101/README.md

 ## Concept
-A man with Math on the small point.
+A man with the Math on very small point.
-At the moment, I focus on a mobile app.
+At the moment, I focus a mobile app.

 ## Network